Get Funding & Stay in Control

 Why Choose Apple Music?

 Apple Music is one of the biggest digital streaming platforms in the world, and it’s especially popular for its integration across Apple devices.
 Many Apple users will prefer to use Apple Music instead of Spotify for their musical needs, so you don’t want to miss out on this opportunity.
 Whether you’re an independent artist or signed to a label, being on Apple Music means more exposure and an opportunity to earn revenue through streaming.
+Apple Music offers a range of services to help artists reach a global audience, including music listing, artist profile services, and tools for updating your biography and managing online releases.

 Can You Upload Directly to Apple Music?